Rolls-Royce Mustang Mk.X: Design and development

-Rolls-Royce engineers rapidly concluded that the Mustang powered by a two-stage Merlin 61 would result in a significant improvement in performance and started converting five Mustangs to Merlin power as the "Mustang Mk.X".
+Rolls-Royce's Chief Aerodynamic Engineer at Hucknall, Witold Challier, did aerodynamic calculations and estimated that the engine/airframe combination would result in a speed of 400 mph with the Merlin XX and with the Merlin 61 441 mph at 25600 ft.

+Rolls-Royce began the conversions of four Mustangs (RAF serials AM203, AM208, AL963 and AL975) designated Mustang Xs at Hucknall in June 1942.
+The Ministry had specified enough aircraft that two could be provided to the USAAF.
+The first converted, AL975, was given a Merlin 65 (instead of the high-altitude Merlin 61 suggested) and a four-bladed Rotol propeller.

 With a minimum of modification to the engine bay, the Merlin engine neatly fitted into the adapted engine formers.
 A smooth engine cowling with an additional "chin" radiator was tried out in various configurations as the two-stage Merlin required a greater cooling capacity than could be obtained with the standard Mustang radiator alone.
-The Merlin 65 series engine was utilised in all the prototypes as it was identical to the Merlin 66 powering the Spitfire Mk IX, allowing for a closer comparison.
+The Merlin 65 series engine was used in all the prototypes as it was identical to the Merlin 66 powering the Spitfire Mk IX, allowing for a closer comparison.
 Due to the speed of the conversions, engines were often swapped from aircraft to aircraft as well as being replaced by newer units.
+The Merlin 65 had been installed on a new engine mounting with the intercooler for the 2-speed, 2-stage Merlin mounted under the nose.

+All five development Mustang X aircraft had Merlin 65s, a medium/high altitude engine rather than the Merlin 61 high altitude engine.
+Visually, the Merlin Mustang differed from its Allison-engined predecessor by the removal of the latter's carburettor air intake above the nose.

 Testing

+On 13 October 1942, AL975/G was flown for the first time with a Merlin engine on 13 October 1942 by Rolls-Royce's Chief Test Pilot Ronald Shepherd.
+In November a maximum speed of 413 mph with full supercharger and 390 mph with medium supercharger was reached.